Mossman, Queensland: Mossman Central Mill

 Mossman Central Mill Company Limited opened in 1894 as co-operative sugar mill owned by local sugarcane farmers.
+The Sugar Works Guarantee Act (Queensland) of 1893 enabled groups of landowners to borrow government funds to establish central sugar mills, and farmers in the Mossman district successfully secured the £35,000 required for the mill's construction.

 The first sugarcane was crushed on 23 August 1897, the sugarcane coming from Bonnie Doon.
 Annie Rose fed the first sugarcane into the mill, with the mill producing its first sugar after crushing 27,905 tonne of cane for the initial season.

 In 1906, Mossman Mill became the first Queensland mill to crush over 100,000 tonnes of cane.
 That season lasted just under 8 months, extending from June 1906 to late January 1907.

 Initially, sugar was transported by sea from Port Douglas, but later the sugar was taken by road to the bulk sugar terminal in Cairns.

 Louis John Frederick Prince (General Manager) pioneered the use of computers for cane payment accounting and, in 1971, Mossman purchased the first process control computer used in the world sugar industry.

 The Tropical North Steiner School opened in January 2022, offering Prep to Year 3 initially.
 In January 2023, the school surrendered its accreditation, effective October 2022.

 The mill closed in 2024.
 Local sugarcane farmers must now send their sugarcane to the Mulgrave Sugar Mill, over 100 km away, costing an extra $30 per tonne in transport, which means the expected 310,000 tonnes of cane will cost more than $9 million extra in transport.
 Farmers are seeking a subsidy from the Queensland Government to assist with this extra cost.